AxonFramework/.github/profile/README.md

 In conclusion, all this combined helps to create a well-structured application without worrying about the infrastructure.
 Hence, your focus can shift from non-functional requirements to your business functionality.

+If you want to learn more about Axon Framework, you can visit the product page [here](https://www.axoniq.io/products/axon-framework) and the developer-focused page [here](https://developer.axoniq.io/axon-framework/overview).

 ## Getting started

 Numerous resources can help you on your journey in using Axon Framework.